Twitter Suggests All Users Change Passwords Due To Unprotected Password Storage

 — James O'Keefe (@JamesOKeefeIII) January 10, 2018

-Interestingly, in the snippet that James O’Keefe, journalist and president of Project Veritas, posted to Twitter, senior network security engineer Clay Haynes can be heard implying Twitter has the habit of storing user passwords in plain text.
+Interestingly, in the snippet James O’Keefe, journalist and president of Project Veritas posted to Twitter, senior network security engineer Clay Haynes can be heard implying Twitter has the habit of storing user passwords in plain text.

 “What we can do on our side is actually very terrifying.
 We have full access to every single person’s account, every single direct message, deleted direct messages, deleted tweets.
 I can tell you who exactly logged in from where, what username and password, when they changed their password.”